-PRICE: I like that.
+NAN: I like that.
 It’s a great concept.

-STOTTS: The performing arts across the country are in a very challenging period right now with declining audiences, and rapid advances in technology—which are sometimes difficult for arts organizations to keep up with financially.
+MIKE: The performing arts across the country are in a very challenging period right now with declining audiences, and rapid advances in technology—which are sometimes difficult for arts organizations to keep up with financially.

 But Hartford Stage is currently in a very strong position of strength where we have been able to keep up.
 We are continuing to make the work relevant, and we are building our audiences.
 I don’t think the community should underestimate what a challenge that is.